 QROPS rules and criteria

-You must meet the following criteria to be able to use a QROPS:
+You must meet the following criteria and pension rules to be able to use a QROPS:

 - You intend to, or currently, live outside of the UK.